afichet/yache/README.md

 - When enabled, `I` register is incremented by `X + 1` after the execution.
 - When disabled, `I` register remains unchanged after the execution.

-You may want to change the state of the two define depending on the ROM you want to run.
+You may want to change the state of the two defines depending on the ROM you want to run.